Litschi21/ai-content-creator/README.md

 ### Dependencies
 The dependencies are all written out in the requirements.txt file and can be imported easily using `pip install -r requirements.txt`.
-You should have Python 3.x and above.
+You should have Python 3 and above.
 OS does not matter, although this was designed on Windows 10/11, so it might not work on other OS systems.
-You can find the background footage used at [this](https://www.google.com) Google Drive link.
+You can find the background footage used at [this](https://drive.google.com/drive/folders/1r6vmfbwchYi-t-6i1qfPk_6XSZWY_u3X?usp=drive_link) Google Drive link.

-Additionally, you need to create a Reddit API X and enter it into the `r` variable at the bottom of the `reddit_fetch.py` file.
+Additionally, you need to create Reddit API credentials and enter it into the `Reddit Info` section in the settings tab.
 This will require a client id, a client secret, and a user agent.
 A user agent can be any string, but it should follow some basic formatting and should mention the name of what you're using as well as your Reddit account name (formatted as `r/userx`).
 To get the client id and client secret you need to do as follows:
   1. Head to [this](https://www.reddit.com/prefs/apps) link and click "create an app" (or create another app if you already have one).